andifalk/oidc-workshop-spring-io-2019/lab1/README.md

   (which also makes it possible to make post requests on the command line)
 * protects any request (i.e. requires authentication)
 * enables this as a resource server with expecting access tokens in JWT format

+Usually _PasswordEncoder_ would not be required any more as we now do not verify passwords any more in a resource server, but for time reasons we won't delete it.
+Otherwise we would need plenty of time just removing all password related stuff from other places.

 <hr>